German battleship Bismarck: Sinking

 By 10:00, Tovey's two battleships had fired over 700 main battery shells, many at very close range.
 Rodney closed to 2700 m, point-blank range for guns of that size, and continued to fire.
-Bismarck had been reduced to a shambles, aflame from stem to stern.
+Bismarck had been reduced to a shambles, aflame from bow to stern.
 She was slowly settling by the stern from uncontrolled flooding with a 20 degree list to port.
 Tovey would not cease fire until the Germans struck their ensigns or it became clear they were abandoning ship.
 Overall the four British ships fired more than 2,800 shells at Bismarck, and scored more than 400 hits, but were unable to sink Bismarck by gunfire.
-The heavy gunfire at virtually point-blank range devastated the superstructure and the sections of the hull that were above the waterline, causing very heavy casualties, but it contributed little to the eventual sinking of the ship.
+The heavy gunfire at virtually point-blank range devastated Bismarck's superstructure and the sections of the hull that were above the waterline, causing very heavy casualties, but it contributed little to the eventual sinking of the ship.
 Rodney fired two torpedoes from her port-side tube and claimed one hit.
 According to Ludovic Kennedy, "if true, [this is] the only instance in history of one battleship torpedoing another".

 The scuttling charges detonated around 10:20.
 By 10:35, the ship had assumed a heavy port list, capsizing slowly and sinking by the stern.
 At around 10:20, running low on fuel, Tovey ordered the cruiser Dorsetshire to sink Bismarck with torpedoes and ordered his battleships back to port.
 Dorsetshire fired a pair of torpedoes into Bismarck's starboard side, one of which hit.
 Dorsetshire then moved around to her port side and fired another torpedo, which also hit.
 By the time these torpedo attacks took place, the ship was already listing so badly that the deck was partly awash.
 It appears that the final torpedo may have detonated against Bismarck's port side superstructure, which was by then already underwater.
 Bismarck disappeared beneath the surface at 10:40.